 You will not be entitled to a discharge in a Chapter 13 bankruptcy that is filed within 2 years of the filing date of your prior Chapter 13 bankruptcy if you received a discharge in that case.
 This is a rare situation because the vast majority of Chapter 13 bankruptcies take at least 36 months to complete and obtain a discharge.

 You are not entitled to a discharge in a Chapter 13 bankruptcy if it is filed within 4 years of a Chapter 7 bankruptcy filing and you received a discharge in that case.
 Again, the filing date is what is important when determining whether you are entitled to a discharge in the second case.

 You may not get a discharge in a Chapter 7 bankruptcy if it’s filed within 6 years of the filing of a Chapter 13 bankruptcy that was successfully discharged.
 Two exceptions to this rule: You paid 100% of your unsecured creditors in your Chapter 13 bankruptcy or you paid at least 70% and the plan was proposed in good faith and represented your best effort.

 Situations arise in which these time periods are blurred and things become complicated.
 There are even circumstances where it actually makes sense to file a successive bankruptcy that will not receive a discharge.
-Click here to read more about a Chapter 20 bankruptcy.
+Bankruptcy attorneys refer to that situation as a Chapter 20 bankruptcy, which simply means a Chapter 13 bankruptcy immediately follows a Chapter 7 bankruptcy discharge.
 It’s very important that you call the experienced bankruptcy attorneys at JRQ & Associates if you have filed bankruptcy before and need to file another one.
 One of our bankruptcy attorneys will thoroughly review your case and advise whether you meet the requirements to obtain a discharge in a new bankruptcy filing.
 Call today to schedule a free bankruptcy consultation.